-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID- 19 sensitive guidelines during the pandemic Q4 2020 Mozambique has adequate stocks of ACTs and RDTs.
-The country successfully completed the LLIN universal coverage campaign and indoor residual spraying.
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 Mozambique has adequate stocks of ACTs and RDTs.
+The country is on track for the indoor residual spraying campaign planning.
 Early in the pandemic, the country observed that the community were afraid to go to health facilities for fear of catching COVID-19 and so trained community health workers to continue to provide services at community level for malaria treatment.
 PPE is available for health workers.
 There are some gaps in IRS funding and resource mobilisation is underway